microsoftgraph/microsoft-graph-docs/api-reference/beta/api/directoryrole-post-members.md

-# Add directory role member
+---title: "Add directory role member"description: "Use this API to create a new directory role member."---# Add directory role member

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.